 \section{Data Collection and Processing}

-Our analysis was based on visual perception of images with different intensity levels, \( I \in 0.1-1.0 \)~\cite{islam2022explainable,pisarchik2019coherent}.
-The BE Plus LTM amplifier, made by EB Neuro S.p.a. in Florence, Italy and approved by the Ethics Committee of Kant Baltic Federal University in accordance with the Declaration of Helsinki, was used to record all experimental EEG data on electric brain activity for 31 channels at a sampling rate of 250 Hz.
-The experiment is described in full in the reference~\cite{islam2021interpretable,pisarchik2019coherent,figshareData}.
+Our analysis was based on visual perception of images with different intensity levels, \( I \in 0.1\text{--}1.0 \)~\citep{islam2022explainable,pisarchik2019coherent}.
+All experimental EEG data were recorded using the BE Plus LTM amplifier (EB Neuro S.p.a., Florence, Italy) across 31 channels at a sampling rate of 250~Hz.
+This study was approved by the Ethics Committee of Kant Baltic Federal University in accordance with the Declaration of Helsinki.
+The experiment is described in full in the reference~\citep{islam2021interpretable,pisarchik2019coherent,figshareData}.
 For two types of images, we used data from 10 healthy participants aged between 20 to 43.
 Two datasets were examined, one related to the painting of the \textbf{Mona Lisa} and the other to the observation of the ambiguous \textbf{Necker cube}.
-The repository~\cite{newdataset} contains all of the EEG data and presented figures presented herein along with the code used for the analysis.
+The repository~\citep{newdataset} contains all of the EEG data and presented figures presented herein along with the code used for the analysis.

-In the research conducted by~\cite{islam2022explainable}, visual stimuli were employed to investigate brain responses.
+In the research conducted by~\citep{islam2022explainable}, visual stimuli were employed to investigate brain responses.
 The experiment included the Necker cube and the Mona Lisa portrait by Leonardo da Vinci as stimuli.
 These images were selected to elicit varying intensities for the participants.
 Electroencephalogram (EEG) data was collected from 31 channels distributed across the brain hemispheres, as illustrated in a map detailing the electrode locations: The following electrode pairs were employed: \textit{O2-A2, O1-A1, P4-A2, P3-A1, C4-A2, C3-A1, F4-A2, F3-A1, Fp2-A2, Fp1-A1, T6-A2, T5-A1, T4-A2, T3-A1, F8-A2, F7-A1, Oz-A2, Pz-A1, Cz-A2, Fz-A1, Fpz-A2, FT7-A1, FC3-A1, Fcz-A1, FC4-A2, FT8-A2, TP7-A1, CP3-A1, Cpz-A1, CP4-A2}, and \textit{TP8-A2}.
-The EEG data from these channels was of crucial importance for the binary classification task performed in the study, as outlined in the 10-20 system according to the American Clinical Neurophysiology Society~\cite{sazgar2019overview} and~\cite{islam2021interpretable}'s previous work.
+The EEG data from these channels was of crucial importance for the binary classification task performed in the study, as outlined in the 10--20 system according to the American Clinical Neurophysiology Society~\citep{sazgar2019overview} and~\citep{islam2021interpretable}'s previous work.